SoftwareAG/c8y-docs/src/documents/guides/users-guide/device-management.html.md

 The various connection states are illustrated on the image below.
 The top arrow represents traffic from the device to Cumulocity.
 It can be green, red or grey.
 Green means that data was sent within the required interval.
 Red means that it was not sent within the required interval.
 Grey means that no required interval is configured.

-The bottom arrow indicates the state of the push connection that is used to send commands from Cumulocity to the device (ie. connection to /devicecontrol/notifications API, NOT to realtime API).
-It can green or grey.
+The bottom arrow indicates the state of the push connection that is used to send commands from Cumulocity to the device (a connection to /devicecontrol/notifications API, NOT to realtime API).
+It can be either green or grey.
 Green means that the connection is established.
 Grey means that the connection is not established.
 In case of a grey arrow, either the device does not support push connections, or there is an error.

 "Maintenance mode" is a special connection state indicating that the device is currently being maintained and should not be monitored.
 While a device is being maintained, no alarms for that device are raised.
-You can enable maintenance mode by setting the required interval to negative value.
+You can enable maintenance mode by setting the required interval to a negative value.

 ![Connection states](/guides/users-guide/connection_monitoring.png)

 > Connection monitoring is not real-time.
 For example, the state of the connection will not change immediately when you switch off a device.
 Depending on your network, it may take about 20 minutes until a broken connection is discovered, since the network will retry sending data for a significant amount of time.

-When a device is detected to be offline (stops sending data within required interval and top arrow changes to red color), an unavailabilty alarm is created for the device reading "No communication with device since &lt;time&gt;".
+When a device is detected to be offline (stops sending data within required interval and top arrow changes to red color), an unavailability alarm is created for the device reading "No communication with the device since <time>".

 ## <a name="monitoring-services"></a>Service monitoring

 Cumulocity distinguishes between connection monitoring and service monitoring.
 Connection monitoring only indicates that the device is communicating with Cumulocity, it does not automatically mean it is functional or not.

 Service monitoring indicates if the device is in service.
 For example, a vending machine is in service if it is ready to sell goods.
-A vending machine can sell goods using cash money without a connection to Cumulocity -- so from the perspective of the merchant it is in service.
+A vending machine can sell goods using cash money without a connection to Cumulocity.
+From the perspective of a merchant, it is in service.
 Similar, if you switch off the power on a gateway, the devices behind the gateway can still continue to work.

 Cumulocity considers a device to be in service while there is no critical, unresolved alarm present for the machine.
 This is displayed as a share of time such an alarm was present.
 If a machine didn't have any critical alarms whatsoever during a time period, it was 100% in service.
 If half of the time there was some critical, unresolved alarm, the machine was 50% in service.

 ![Service monitoring](/guides/users-guide/servicemonitoring.png)

-While a machine is offline, Cumulocity assumes by default that it continues to stay in the same service state until it lost connection.
-If it was broken before, it continues to be considered broken (unless you clear critical alarms manually).
-If it was working before, it continues to be considered working.
+While a machine is offline, Cumulocity assumes by default that the machine continues to stay in service as it was before it lost connection.
+If it was out of service before, Cumulocity assumes the machine to be out of service during a connection outage.

 There can be exceptions from this rule.
-If your vending machines rely exclusively on cashless payment, loosing the connection to the network means that your machine is out of service and stops selling.
+If your vending machines rely exclusively on cashless payment, losing the connection to the network means that your machine is out of service and stops selling.
 For this case, unavailability alarms must be set to have "CRITICAL" priority instead of "MAJOR" priority in the [Administration application](/guides/users-guide/administration#alarm-mapping).

 Cumulocity can display service availability at the level of individual devices or across all devices.
 If you select "Service monitoring" in the navigator, the overall service across all devices is shown.
 On that page, you will also see a histogram of how many devices had what service availability in the past month (see the above screenshot).